Sara Vogel, Ph.D, Urban Education

 My scholarship and pedagogy are informed by translanguaging theory (García & Li Wei, 2014), which I take up as a scholar, practitioner, and teacher-educator.

-Promoting Equitable Computing
+Equitable Computing (Teacher) Ed

 Bi/multilingual CS Literacies